Skip to Main Content

 The author is the person(s) or entity responsible for the source.
 List authors in the order they appear in the document or text.
 Reverse the name of the first author followed by a comma.
 Use the word "and" before the last name if there are multiple authors.

 List the title in full exactly as they are found in the source.
-The formatting of the title helps your reader identify the nature of your sources on site.
-A title in quotation marks indicates it is part of a larger source - such as an article in a magazine.
-A title in italics is a standalone source - such as a book.
+The formatting of the title helps your reader identify the nature of your sources.
+A title in italics indicates a standalone source such as a book.
+A title in quotes indicates it is part of a larger source, such as an article in a magazine, newspaper, or website.

 Title of a Book